nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 ## Keep track of the last read message when restarting a client

-A key feature of kafka consumer clients is the ability to perform persistent tracking of which messages have been read.
-This allows clients to recover missed messages after a restart by beginning at the earliest unread message rather than the next available message from the stream.
+Kafka can keep track of which messages your client has read, allowing your client to recover missed messages after a restart by beginning at the earliest unread message rather than the next available message from the stream.